BMF314/Brian-Friedman/README.md

 Lehigh University is a really beautiful campus and features some awesome architecture.
 I created a short tour, so you can teleport yourself instantly to Bethlehem, PA.
 Let's fly over:

 <iframe width="100%" height="480px" src="https://poly.google.com/view/dwTQShaU5qz/embed?chrome=min" frameborder="0" style="border:none;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>

+When I can't find valuable and available data sets I use other creative methods for data collection.
+I scraped the Historic Earthquakes in California using ParseHub and then visualized the trend by date using DataWrapper.
+Take a look:

+<iframe title="Chart: Historic Earthquakes in California Since 1932" aria-describedby="This chart shows all of the major and impactful earthquakes within California over the past 90 years.
+The earthquakes range in magnitude from 3M to 8M on the Richter scale." id="datawrapper-chart-ST9n7" src="//datawrapper.dwcdn.net/ST9n7/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="584"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>